PlanterApp/planter_docs/content/docs/700_tasks/701_add-tasks/index.md

 {{< alert icon="💸" context="info" text="Tasks and Task Notifications are [**Premium features**](../../account/premium-subscription)" />}}

 ## Add individual tasks

-{{< alert icon="🍎" context="info" text="Plant tasks are pre-loaded from pre-existing garden plans and new tasks are automatically added when you add plants to your plans." />}}
+{{< alert icon="🍎" context="info" text="Tasks are pre-loaded for plants in existing garden plans.
+New tasks are also automatically added as you add plants to your plans.
+You should only need to add tasks for plants not in your plans or if you have removed a task in error." />}}

 1. Select **More** from the menu bar then select **Tasks**<br /><br />
    {{< screenshot Menu-bar-more.jpg "Screenshot of the More menu option" >}}<br /><br />